Latthaphon2545/Tic-Tac-Toe/README.md

 ### AI
 The game's AI is developed using the Minimax algorithm.
 - The Minimax algorithm is used to find the best move for the AI by analyzing all possible game states.
 - It selects the move that maximizes the AI's chances of winning (or minimizes the player's chances of winning).
 - Function `findBestMove` calls Minimax to find the optimal move for the AI.

 ### Play with Friends via Socket
 The game supports playing with friends via Socket, allowing real-time data transmission.
 Players can use Socket to create game rooms, share room codes, and send move data.

+## Setup Instructions
+1. **Download Files**
+   - Download the files.
+   - Extract the downloaded ZIP file.
+You will get two folders: `client` and `server`.

+2. **Install Packages**
+   - Open a terminal in both the `client` and `server` folders.
+   - Type `npm init` in the terminal of both folders.

+3. **Run the Program**
+   - In the terminal of the `client` folder, type `npm run dev`.
+   - In the terminal of the `server` folder, type `npm start`.

+4. **Check**
+   - Go to the URL displayed in the terminal of the `client` folder and open it in your web browser.